 The UAPD has an agreement with CSU covering the terms and conditions of employment for its members, the Physicians unit, that will expire on June 30, 2017.
 Employees in the Health Care Support, Operations & Support Services, Clerical/Administrative Support Services, and Technical & Support Services units are represented by the CSUEU, which negotiated a contract with CSU that will expire on June 30, 2017.
 CSUEU also represents the English Language Program Instructors in Extended Education, Not-for-credit at Los Angeles, which negotiated a contract with CSU that will expire on June 30, 2019.
 CSUEU also represents the English Language Program Instructors in Extended Education, Not-for-credit at Monterey Bay, which negotiated a contract with CSU that will expire on June 30, 2019.
-CFA, exclusive representative for the Faculty unit, and CSU entered into an agreement which will expire on June 30, 2017.
+CFA, exclusive representative for the Faculty unit, and CSU entered into an agreement which will expire on June 30, 2018.
+The contract between APC, as exclusive representative for employees in the Academic Support unit, and CSU will expire in June 2017.
 The SETC, which represents employees in the Skilled Crafts unit, has an agreement with CSU which will expire in June 2019.
-The SUPA, exclusive representative for employees in the Public Safety unit, has an agreement with CSU which will expire on June 30, 2019.
-The SUPA, exclusive representative for employees in the Public Safety unit, has an agreement with CSU which will expire on June 30, 2017.
+The SUPA, exclusive representative for employees in the Public Safety unit, has an agreement with CSU which will expire on June 30, 2018.
+The IUOE represents trades-works at the California State University Maritime Academy has an agreement with CSU will expire on June 30, 2017.
 The contract between the UAW, the exclusive representative for academic student employees, and CSU, expires on September 30, 2018.